Expanding on The Bowling Pin Model

 Why Interviews Matter (a Scientific Proof)

 Ever been skeptical about the power of interviewing just five people?
 You’re not alone, but don’t fall into this trap.
-In this article I talk about the absolute importance of talking to your customers, why you shouldn’t be foolde by dumb quotes and how to prove (with science!) that small sample sizes are actually really powerful!
+In this article I talk about the absolute importance of talking to your customers, why you shouldn’t be fooled by dumb quotes and how to prove (with science!) that small sample sizes are actually really powerful!